 About Noam - Director/Producer

 Noam Argov is a National Geographic Explorer and independent filmmaker.
-In the indy space, Noam focuses on documentary films and television series, with a foray into some narrative projects coming soon.
-In the commercial space, she mostly partners with major outdoor, travel and tech companies for branded content, telling diverse adventure stories with human-interest and vulnerability.
+In the indy space, Noam focuses on documentary films and TV series, with a foray into narrative projects coming soon.
+In the commercial space, she partners with major outdoor, travel and tech companies for branded content, telling diverse stories with human-interest and vulnerability.

-Noam’s first documentary short "Running Across California" premiered with Outside Online and was featured on National Geographic through the "Women of Impact" campaign.
-Her latest documentary short "My Dear Kyrgyzstan" premiered in competition at the Oscar-qualifying 2019 Big Sky Documentary Film Festival and was recently acquired by MailChimp’s new streaming platform MailChimp Presents.
-Noam’s academic background in international development and conflict resolution continues to find ways into her work, as she remains a frequent collaborator with various initiatives in the United Nations.
-From presenting with Women in Media in LA to teaching film workshops for Oakland teens with Reel Stories, she is also active in organizations that elevate women in film.
+Noam’s first doc short "Running Across California" premiered with Outside Online and was featured on National Geographic through the "Women of Impact" campaign.
+Her latest doc short "My Dear Kyrgyzstan" premiered in competition at the Oscar-qualifying 2019 Big Sky Documentary Film Festival and was recently acquired by MailChimp’s new streaming platform MailChimp Presents.
+Noam’s academic background in international development and conflict resolution continues to find ways into her work, and she is a frequent collaborator with various arts initiatives in the United Nations.
+From presenting with Women in Media in LA to teaching film workshops for Oakland teen girls with Reel Stories, she is also active in organizations that elevate women in film.

 Overall, Noam’s films center on quirky heroes who defy the stereotypes of their reality, leaving on tough conversations about attitudes, identity and our relationship with the world.
 No matter the project, Noam is driven by unassuming people doing the unique and incredible, whether they're a composer, editor or a character in a story.